1940s Men’s Fashion: How History Shaped the Decade

 A man wears a striped shirt with trousers, a slim leather belt, and fedora at the Vermont state fair circa September 1941.Pin

-Short and long-sleeved shirts were an indispensable part of the casual wardrobe.
+Short—and long-sleeved shirts were an indispensable part of the casual wardrobe.
 Men wore button-down shirts, usually made of cotton or a cotton blend.
-These shirts were traditionally in solid colors such as white, light blue, or tan.
+These shirts were traditionally solid colors such as white, light blue, or tan.

 They also frequently sported patterns like stripes or checks.
-For a more laid-back look, men could opt for polo shirts or short-sleeved Hawaiian shirts, which gained popularity during this period, often decorated with vibrant tropical prints.
+For a more laid-back look, men could opt for polo shirts or short-sleeved Hawaiian shirts, which gained popularity during this period and were often decorated with vibrant tropical prints.

 Sweaters